svkakani/app/README.md

 # Docker Application Packages

-An *experimental* utility to help make Compose files more reusable and sharable.
-Fo
+An *experimental* utility to help make Compose files more reusable and sha

 ## The problem application packages solve